-The Huawei CloudEngine S Series Switches TOE are used to satisfy the requirements for networks of various scales.
-They are deployed at the edge of IP backbone networks, IP metropolitan area networks (MANs), and other large-scale IP networks, also can be used to access, aggregate, and transmit carrier-class Ethernet services on Fixed-Mobile Convergence (FMC) Metropolitan Area Networks (MANs).
-The TOE includes the hardware models as defined in Table 2 in section 1.3.
+The Huawei A800 Series Routers TOE are used to satisfy the requirements for networks of various scales.
+They are deployed at the edge of MANs or at access sites that process heavy traffic to implement multi-service access.
+The TOE includes the hardware models as defined in Table 1-2 in section 1.3.

-The TOE is comprised of several security features as identified below:
+The TOE is comprised of several security features. as identified below:

 - (1) Security audit

 - (2) Cryptographic support

 - (3) Identification and authentication

 - (4) Secure Management

 - (5) Protection of the TSF

-- (6) TOE access through user authentication

-- (7) Trusted path and channels for device authentication.
+- (6) TOE access through user authentication - (7) Trusted path and channels for device authentication.